Pumpkin Pie Mimosa

 - Garnish: whipped cream, cinnamon stick, rimming sugar (recipe below)

-- In a small saucepan over medium heat, add the pumpkin puree, pumpkin spice, and sugar.
+- In a small saucepan over medium heat, add the pumpkin puree, pumpkin spice, sugar, and water.
 Cook the mixture down slightly, stirring constantly, for approximately a few minutes.
 The mixture should still be a puree, so don't cook it down too far!

 - Remove mixture from heat and strain through a fine mesh sieve.
 Discard remaining puree.
 Cool completely before using in the refrigerator.